JaqiKal/ScrollStack/README.md

 ### Imagery

-Images used on this website have been sourced from free online resources, either generated by AI technology or obtained from Wikimedia Commons.
-Each image has been carefully selected to enhance the content and provide a visually engaging experience for our visitors.
+Images on the site includes AI-generated images and those sourced from Wikimedia Commons, selected to enhance the content and provide a visually engaging experience for users.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 ### Accessibility Features

-While developing the website, I've focused on its accessibility.
-This goal was achieved through the following methods:

-- Using semantic HTML.
-- Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
-- Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
-- The use of aria-labelledby and attributes in the game's buttons and player sections improves the accessibility of dynamic content and interactive elements for users with screen readers.
-- The use of colors is considered for visibility.
-- No contrast errors were detected in the page;
+Accessibility is a priority, achieved through semantic HTML, appropriate use of colors, and responsive design features.
+These elements ensure the website is accessible to users with various disabilities.

   ![x](#IMAGE)